stephanemora/azure-docs.fr-fr/articles/hdinsight/hadoop/apache-hadoop-hive-java-udf.md

 ## <a name="troubleshooting"></a>Résolution de problèmes

-Lorsque vous exécutez le travail hive, vous pouvez rencontrer une erreur similaire au texte suivant :
+Quand vous exécutez le travail hive, vous pouvez rencontrer une erreur similaire au texte suivant :

     Caused by: org.apache.hadoop.hive.ql.metadata.HiveException: [Error 20001]: An error occurred while reading or writing to your custom script.
 It may have crashed with an error.